 - 30 g roasted salted almonds or hazelnuts (approx 1/4 cup)

 - Heat the olive oil in a saucepan, add the giant couscous and cook, stirring, over a medium flame until the grains start to turn golden brown in colour - about 4-5 minutes.
 Turn the flame down to low.

 - Add the boiling water to the pan.
 CAUTION - when you do this it will spit and boil frantically in the hot oil.
 I shield myself with the pan lid, tip in the water then quickly replace the lid on the pot.
 After 10-15 seconds or thereabouts things will calm down and you can safely lift the lid and stir the contents.

 - Cook the couscous for 4-6 minutes until the water is all absorbed.
 Then remove from the heat, stir, and leave, covered to cool down.

 - While the couscous is cooling, mix the chopped herbs, lemon zest and juice, and hazelnut oil in a bowl large enough to also hold the couscous.
 Roughly chop the nuts and add to the bowl.

 - When the giant couscous has cooled, add to the herb mixture and stir well until thoroughly combined.
 Transfer to a serving dish and cover until required.

-If you’re after more salads, take a look at this zingy red cabbage slaw, this barley and roasted vegetable salad, this yummy strawberry & spinach salad with seeds, or these delicious Asian-style sesame green beans.
+If you’re after more salads, take a look at this classic French-style carrot salad, this zingy red cabbage slaw, this barley and roasted vegetable salad, or these delicious Asian-style sesame green beans.